People love to pack their running and walking gear when they visit the Gulf Coast, but too often, they are missing the party.

 Start your race with a swim in Pensacola Bay, bike along the scenic out-and-back course, and run through historic Pensacola neighborhoods.
 Race Headquarters is held at Maritime Park, next to the Blue Wahoo Stadium.
 The USA Triathlon-sanctioned race offers both International (1.5K Swim, 40K Bike, 10K Run) and Sprint (600M Swim, 20K Bike, 5K Run).

-Make us your run destination in 2018.
-See you at the line this winter and spring!
+Make us your run destination this year, we'll see you at the finish line!